Using the Class Schedule

 The Class Schedule now allows students to search for classes in a given term that fulfill specific major requirements.
 This search feature is brought to you by the Student Technology Fund (STF).

-This search feature released in October 2019 with a nine-major pilot including Classical Civilizations, Economics, Environmental Earth Science, Gender and Women’s Studies, Integrative Biology, Mathematics, Political Science, Psychology, and Urban Studies.
-In L&S alone, these majors account for nearly 30% of all declared students.
+This search feature was released in October 2019 with a nine-major pilot that has since expanded to 18 majors in total including Bioengineering, Classical Civilizations, Cognitive Science, Data Science, Economics, Electrical Engineering and Computer Sciences, English, Environmental Earth Science, Environmental Economics and Policy, Environmental Sciences, Gender and Women’s Studies, Integrative Biology, Mathematics, Molecular and Cell Biology, Political Science, Psychology, Sociology, and Urban Studies.
+These majors account for nearly 50% of all declared students.

 Learn how to use this feature by watching this video...